hopsoft/auth_token/README.md

   def verify_auth_token
     # note: consumers should pass the token in the "Authorization" HTTP header
     authenticate_or_request_with_http_token do |token, options|
-      # use the @auth_token & its roles with your favorite authorization library
+      # use the @auth_token with your favorite authorization library
       # cancan for example
       @auth_token = AuthToken.find(token)
     end